connormurphy/ReWire-App/README.md

 ![TSM Alcohol Tracking Companion App](https://raw.githubusercontent.com/connormurphy/ReWire-App/main/read-me-screen.png)

-If you have any questions or need support reach out to connormurphydesign@gmail.com
+If you have any questions or need support reach out to contact@getrewire.app